Esri/gis-stat-analysis-py-tutor/README.md

-devsummit13-opensourcetools
+gis-stat-analysis-py-tutor.git
 ===========================

-Contains documentation and workflows that demonstrate how to leverage open-source data analysis packages within the ArcGIS Environment
+Contains documentation and workflows in the form of IPython Notebooks that demonstrate how to leverage open-source data analysis packages within the ArcGIS Environment.

 ## Features
 * Data - Test data set for simple workflows